unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 The Gateway Languages
 ---------------------

-Currently, there are **49** known gateway languages, with as many as 8 additional variants (note that due to their different characteristics, Sign Languages are not covered in this strategy).
+Currently, there are **48** known gateway languages, with at least 8 additional variants (note that due to their different characteristics, Sign Languages are not covered in this strategy).
 Research is still [ongoing](#ongoing-research) to determine the complete number of gateway